 SDHRC understands businesses want to do the right thing and protect their employees, but may not know where to start.
 We make it our priority to keep up with the ever-changing laws, regulations, and best practices as it relates to COVID -19.
 The onus is on you to ensure your employees are safe and protected as the majority of COVID cases are coming from the workplace.
 Let’s work together to make a plan to ensure you meet the demanding and multi-layered mandates that will be in effect for years to come.

 Traci Hagan, “Treasure Trove”

 Traci is an HR Consultant who has been with SDHRC for over 4 years but has over 32 years of experience in employee relations, conflict resolution benefits administration, training and development, workers’ comp, and staffing.
 Traci’s experiences encompass multi-organizational and cross-cultural issues which allow her to expertly charter the waters of complex problems and where she thrives by discovering and providing solutions for smoother sailing.

 About the Author

 Marsi Harris, “Madre of HR”

-Marsi is an HR Consultant who has been with SDHRC for over 2 years but has over 17 years of experience in talent management, organizational development, compensation analysis, and HR compliance.
+Marsi is an HR Consultant who has over 20 years of experience in talent management, organizational development, and HR compliance.
 In the free time that Marsi does have, she enjoys traveling and enjoying time with her family.